Code of Conduct

 - To communicate with stakeholders and listen to and consider their perspectives – seek a “balance” between competing interests, consistent with People, Planet, Prosperity;

-- To make continual progress toward a goal of no accidents, injuries, occupational disease. cases at or from industrial sand operations in the state of Wisconsin, and to openly report health and safety performance;
+- To make continual progress toward a goal of no accidents, injuries, occupational disease cases at or from industrial sand operations in the state of Wisconsin, and to openly report health and safety performance;

 - To instill a culture throughout all levels of the member company organizations to continually advance these guiding principles.

-II.
-Performance Standards
+2. Performance Standards

 - Adopt the National Industrial Sand Association’s (NISA) Silicosis Prevention Program and implement the NISA Occupational Health Program (OHP), which means that each member of WISA is required at a minimum to conduct dust monitoring for respirable crystalline silica and medical surveillance per the guidelines set forth in the NISA OHP (as it may be amended from time to time) in connection with their Wisconsin industrial sand facilities.
-Further, WISA members will report annually the results of medical surveillance and dust sampling at their Wisconsin industrial sand facilities to WISA.

 Community, including land use, transportation, community outreach and emergency response initiatives:

-- Dialog with stakeholders, and action as appropriate, to minimize the community impacts of industrial sand operations, e.g., tangible efforts to reduce noise, light pollution, blasting impacts, visual impacts, impact of truck and rail traffic;
+- Dialogue with stakeholders, and action as appropriate, to minimize the community impacts of industrial sand operations, e.g., tangible efforts to reduce noise, light pollution, blasting impacts, visual impacts, impact of truck and rail traffic;

 - Establish a program to communicate relevant information concerning Wisconsin facilities to local communities;